Rescuers race to find survivors as Mexico quake deaths climb

 By Wednesday evening, the death toll had reached 230, with 100 deaths in Mexico City alone, according to Luis Felipe Puente, the coordinator of national civil defense.
 The capital was some 80 miles from the epicenter of the 7.1 magnitude quake in the state of Puebla.

-A slew of rescue workers in hard hats desperately sought to rescue survivors, listening in silence for any sounds of life in the ruins of buildings and cheering when someone was found.
+A slew of rescue workers in hard hats desperately sought to find survivors, listening in silence for any sounds of life in the ruins of buildings and cheering when someone was found.

 “The priority continues to be rescuing people in collapsed structures and tending to the injured,” Mexican President Enrique Peña Nieto said in a post on Twitter Wednesday afternoon.